TITLE 77: PUBLIC HEALTH

 a) General.
 Unconsolidated formations such as sand and gravel may extend to or near the ground surface.
 Generally, however, they lie below the ground surface at varying depths and are covered by an overburden of earth.
 The kind, nature and depth of the overburden are factors in determining how a well shall be constructed.

 2) When the casing is installed by mechanically driving the casing, an oversized hole shall be constructed to a depth of at least 10 but not more than 20 feet to allow removal of the drive nipple and installation of a joint of casing.
 While the casing is being driven, the bottom of the oversized hole shall be filled with granulated bentonite or natural clay mixture.
-After the casing is installed, the annular space that exists around the well casing shall be either grouted as required in Section 920.90(h) or, when the diameter of the oversized hole is a minimum of 3 inches greater than the outer diameter of the casing or coupling, the annular space that exists around the well casing can be filled with natural clay.
+After the casing is installed, either the open annular space that exists around the well casing shall be grouted as required in Section 920.90(h) or, when the diameter of the oversized hole is a minimum of 3 inches greater than the outer diameter of the casing or coupling, the open annular space that exists around the well casing can be filled with bentonite or natural clay.
 (See Illustration B.)

 c) Gravel Pack Construction.
-When an over-sized drill hole is constructed to permit the placement of a gravel pack around the well screen, the diameter of the drill hole shall be a minimum of 3 inches greater than the outer diameter of the casing or coupling, whichever is greater.
+When an oversized drill hole is constructed to permit the placement of a gravel pack around the well screen, the diameter of the drill hole shall be a minimum of 3 inches greater than the outer diameter of the casing or coupling, whichever is greater.
 The annular opening between the casing and drill hole shall be grouted in accordance with Section 920.90(h).
 If a permanent outer casing is installed, it shall extend to a depth of at least 20 feet and the annular opening between the drill hole and the outer casing shall be grouted in accordance with Section 920.90(h).
 The annular opening between inner and outer casings shall be sealed at the top of the casing.
 The seal shall be made in such a manner as to prevent water or contaminants from entering the annular space between the inner and outer casing.
 If plastic well casing is installed, it shall be installed as required in Section 920.90(g).
 (See Illustration C.)

 2) Gravel refill pipes may be installed if they terminate above ground surface and are provided with watertight caps.

 3) Wells designed for placement of an artificial gravel pack shall be provided with an adequate screen having openings sized on the basis of the grain size of the gravel.
-The well shall be developed to insure free entry of water without sediment.
+The well shall be developed to ensure free entry of water without sediment.

-(Source: Amended at 24 Ill.
+(Source: Amended at 37 Ill.
 Reg.
-11934, effective August 1, 2000)
+19676, effective November 25, 2013)